-- 4.1 The approach to the design of the proposed building is fully outlined within the accompanying Planning Statement.
-The submitted design has been arrived at following thought being given to the environmental effects of the proposed development. - 4.2 It is proposed that two Woodcrete bat boxes and two Woodcrete bird box be erected on the west (side) elevation of the proposed building.
+- 4.1 The approach to the design of the building is fully outlined within the accompanying Planning, Design & Access Statement.
+The submitted design has been arrived at following thought being given to the environmental effects of the proposed development. - 4.2 It is proposed that two Woodcrete bat boxes and one Woodcrete bird box be erected on the trees to the west of the proposed building.
 The locations of the proposed Woodcrete bat and bird boxes are shown on the submitted Biodiversity Enhancement Plan, an extract of which is below: